rlhamilton/ieee-customization/README.md

 fo.xsl is a simple customization using the DocBook XSL stylesheets.
-You will need to edit the xsl:import line in this file to point to the standard DocBook XSL stylesheets.
+You will need to edit the xsl:import line in this file to point to wherever you have placed the standard DocBook XSL stylesheets.

-This has been tested with stylesheets up to 1.79.2 and snapshots through 20200603.
+This has been tested with DocBook stylesheets up to 1.79.2 and snapshots through 20200603.

 The Makefile uses xsltproc for XSL processing and has targets